 While this is, of course, a very positive thing, the administration of Naloxone does not treat addiction.
 People who are struggling with substance use disorders often are using drugs and alcohol to “numb out”, or to avoid the symptoms of co-occurring mental health disorders such as depression, anxiety, or post-traumatic stress disorder.
 Because of this, it is essential for them to receive treatment, often on a long-term basis.

 Programs like Sandstone Care that offer a continuum of care are essential in order for people struggling with substance abuse to have success in their recovery process.
 Treatment is different for everyone, and everyone has a different reason for using the substances that they do.
 Because there isn’t just one reason for substance abuse, there has to be more than one way of treating it; evidence-based treatments such as Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Mindfulness, and many other modalities are all used to treat the individual as a whole instead of just treating their addiction.

 Access to treatment can be difficult, but is possible!
-Sandstone Care offers Medical Detox, Adolescent Residential, Residential Extended Care, Day Treatment (PHP), and Intensive Outpatient (IOP) services specializing in working with teens and emerging adults .
+Sandstone Care offers Medical Detox, Adolescent Residential, Residential Extended Care, Day Treatment (PHP), and Intensive Outpatient (IOP) services specializing in working with teens and emerging adults in Maryland and Virginia.
 In addition to offering several levels of care, we also partner with several organizations that provide care and resources that truly have the best interest of the client at heart.

 We understand taking the first step is difficult.
 There is no shame or guilt in asking for help or more information.
 We are here to support you in any way we can.